Alfred Mutua: Gubernatorial tenure performance

 To equip the youth with employable skills, in 2016, Mutua initiated a FREE vocational Training Program where Machakos youth could study for free in all Government vocational colleges within the county.
-This saw a visible increase in skilled plumbers, dress makers, mechanics, masons from the county, who continue to export their skills across the country, becoming productive Kenyan taxpayers whose success trickles down to ultimately improve their families' quality of life.
+This saw a visible increase in skilled plumbers, dressmakers, mechanics, and masons from the county, who continue to export their skills across the country, becoming productive Kenyan taxpayers whose success trickles down to ultimately improve their families' quality of life.

-A sports and recreational enthusiast, Mutua made great strides in promoting Machakos as a premier sports tourism hub.
-The iconic Machakos Stadium, that from 2014 to 2017 remained the only FIFA accredited stadium built by a county government, has hosted international matches ranging from CECAFA, World Cup Women's qualifiers and Rugby tournaments.
+A sports and recreational enthusiast, Mutua promoted Machakos as a premier sports tourism hub.
+The iconic Machakos Stadium, which from 2014 to 2017 remained the only FIFA-accredited stadium built by a county government, has hosted international matches ranging from CECAFA, World Cup Women's qualifiers, and Rugby tournaments.
 Mutua also initiated the construction of 8 stadiums across the Sub-counties, complete with staffed sports academies that will go a long way in nurturing the sporting talent of the youth in every Sub-county.
-The Machakos Peoples' Park which was built in his first term has won awards as the best public park in Kenya and is the starting point for the annual Tour De Machakos and home to the popular film festival Machakos fest.
+The Machakos Peoples' Park which was built in his first term has won awards as the best public park in Kenya and is the starting point for the annual Tour De Machakos and home to the popular film festival Machakos Fest.

-At the forefront on the fight against cancer, Mutua initiated cancer awareness campaigns across all the Sub-counties, with over 3,000 residents tested.
-Through the health centre rehabilitations program that has seen all health centers equipped, staffed and stocked with medicines, residents can now get screened for cancer for free in all health centres.
+At the forefront of the fight against cancer, Mutua initiated cancer awareness campaigns across all the Sub-counties, with over 3,000 residents tested.
+Through the health centre rehabilitation program that has seen all health centers equipped, staffed and stocked with medicines, residents can now get screened for cancer for free in all health centres.

-Machakos became the first regional government to open a Cancer Centre and now the Machakos Cancer treatment and Research facility is fully operational and providing free treatment registered under the Universal Health Coverage (UHC).
+Machakos became the first regional government to open a Cancer Centre, and now, the Machakos Cancer Treatment and Research facility is fully operational and provides free treatment registered under the Universal Health Coverage (UHC).
 His emphasis on health has transformed Machakos to be the premier health county on Kenya.